build-on-aws/content/posts/build-an-affirmation-app/index.md

 };
 ```

-Now, to connect your function to your database, you need to use one more service: [API Gateway](https://console.aws.amazon.com/apigateway).
+Now, to connect all the pieces, you need to use one more service: [API Gateway](https://console.aws.amazon.com/apigateway).

 ## Make the Connection